PranavSriram18/writing/attention/attention0.md

 horizontal displacement of $p$.
 The number of ways to arrange these moves is the binomial coefficient $\binom{p+q}{p}$.
 By [Stirling's approximation](https://en.wikipedia.org/wiki/Stirling%27s_approximation), this grows exponentially with $p + q$.
 Hence, as we scale context length and depth, the number of information pathways quickly becomes astronomical.

-This combinatorial explosion suggests possible redundancy: do we really need all the edges in our graph?
-Can we prune some edges, while still maintaining healthy information flow?
+This combinatorial explosion suggests possible redundancy: with so many paths available, could we remove some edges without destroying connectivity?
+This intuition forms the basis for an entire family of efficient attention mechanisms that we'll now explore in detail.

 ---

 ## 8. Static Graph Sparsification

-Let's introduce some notation to make the ideas hinted at at the end of the previous section concrete.
+Let's take stock of what we've established so far.

+We've framed Transformers as defining information flow through a grid graph, where attention edges enable communication between streams.
+In Section 7, we observed that the number of paths in this graph from an input token to another node grows exponentially, prompting the following question: do we really need every attention edge?
+Can we instead prune most edges while still maintaining good connectivity - that is, ensuring information can still flow from any stream to any other stream within reasonable depth?

+This section explores exactly this idea.
+We'll start by introducing some terminology to make these notions precise, and then show how the frame of *static graph sparsification* unifies several efficient attention variants.

-### 8.1 Neighborhoods and Receptive Fields
+### 8.1 Terminology
 <span style="color: #007bff;">**Neighborhoods**</span>

 Define $N(t, l)$ as the <span style="color: #007bff;">attention neighborhood</span> of node $(t, l)$: that is, the set of nodes that the